ks-ahmed/threat-composer-ecs-deploy/README.md

 It serves as a comprehensive demonstration of:

 ### Practical DevOps Expertise
-- End-to-end cloud architecture deployment using AWS services like ECS (Fargate), ALB, ACM, ECR, IAM, and VPC
+- End-to-end cloud architecture deployment using AWS services such as ECS (Fargate), ALB, ACM, ECR, IAM, and VPC
-- Modular Infrastructure as Code (IaC) with Terraform, allowing scalable, reusable, and maintainable infrastructure components
+- Modular Infrastructure as Code (IaC) with Terraform, enabling scalable, reusable, and maintainable infrastructure components
-- CI/CD automation through GitHub Actions, orchestrating Docker image builds, ECR pushes, and infrastructure provisioning workflows
+- CI/CD automation via GitHub Actions, orchestrating Docker image builds, ECR pushes, and infrastructure provisioning workflows

 ### Enterprise-Level Security
 - HTTPS enforcement with AWS Certificate Manager (ACM)
-- IAM roles configured using the principle of least privilege
+- IAM roles configured according to the principle of least privilege
 - Domain-level protection and secure traffic routing using Cloudflare DNS

 ### Real-World Scenario Simulation
-This project simulates how organizations deploy cloud-native applications with full infrastructure automation, pipeline integration, and robust security, making it ideal for:
+This project simulates how organisations deploy cloud-native applications with full infrastructure automation, pipeline integration, and robust security—making it ideal for:

 - Showcasing hands-on DevOps and cloud engineering proficiency
 - Highlighting secure, scalable, and automated AWS deployments